hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="FileUpdateTransactionBody"></a>

 ### FileUpdateTransactionBody
- Modify some of the metadata for a file.
-Any null field is ignored (left unchanged).
-Any field that is null is left unchanged.
-If contents is non-null, then the file's contents will be replaced with the given bytes.
-This transaction must be signed by all the keys for that file.
-If the transaction is modifying the keys field, then it must be signed by all the keys in both the old list and the new list.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |